longsondt/Portfolio-Optimizer-Calculator/README.md

  and the Sharpe Ratio of the optimized portfolio.

   ## Features
+1. Suggests discrete allocation of the securities in the portfolio based on the mean-variance analysis.
-  1. Provides three different methods to estimating expected returns of each stock, three different methods to calculate the risk model, and four different ways to optimze the portfolio, as well as providing brief explanation for each of the available methods.
+2. Provides three different methods to estimating expected returns of each stock (*Mean historical returns, EMA historial returns, and CAPM returns*), three different methods to calculate the risk model (*Sample-covariance, exponentially-weighted covariance, and shrinkage covariance matrix*), and four different ways to optimize the portfolio (*Optimizes for max Sharpe ratio, optimizes for minimum volatility, optimizes for efficient return, and optimized for efficient risk*)
+3. Automatically grabs historical price data for the users.
-  2. Allows the users to specify, if wanted, the weight bound requirement for each, or all tickers in the portfolio.
+4. Allows the users to specify, if they wanted, the weight bound requirement for each, or all tickers in the portfolio.
-  3. Handle any invalid input from the user without breaking or requiring the restarting the program
+5. Handles any invalid input from the user without breaking or requiring the restarting the program

   ## Some limitations of this calculator...
    __1. The calculation methods provided in this calculator are not all the methods that you can use to optimize your portfolio...__